 The Distribution of Preferences will be conducted by the Election Manager following the completion of counting in Week 3.
-The exact date and time will be determined closer to the date and will be published on the NSW Electoral Commission website.
+The exact date and time will be determined closer to the date.

-16.5 Two-candidates preferred analytics tool
+18.5 Two-candidates preferred analytics tool

 The TCP analytics tool allows the public to see preference flows for any combination of TCP candidates for a given Legislative Assembly district using the final check count data.
 The results of each TCP count are shown by the tool to the following level of detail: